-The Board breaks down the proposal in the sections below.
+The proposal is broken down in the sections below.

 35 Ill.
 Adm.
+Code 217

-Code 217 Subpart D: NOx General Requirements
+Subpart D: NOx General Requirements

 Section 217.152 Compliance Date.
-The Agency proposes to amend this Section to provide in subsection (a) that compliance with the requirements of Subparts E, F, G, H, I and M by an owner or operator of an emission unit that is subject to any one of those subparts is required beginning January 1, 2015 (instead of 2012).
-The Agency also proposes to amend subsection (c) so that compliance with the requirements of Subpart E or F for emission units located at a petroleum refinery is required beginning January 1, 2015 (instead of 2012), as applicable, unless emission limits are subject to Appendix H. SR at 14.
-The Board agrees with this position and reflects this revision in the order below.
+The Agency proposed to amend this Section to provide in subsection (a) that compliance with the requirements of Subparts E, F, G, H, I and M by an owner or operator of an emission unit that was subject to any one of those subparts was required beginning January 1, 2015 (instead of 2012).
+The Agency also proposed to amend subsection (c) so that compliance with the requirements of Subpart E or F for emission units located at a petroleum refinery was required beginning January 1, 2015 (instead of 2012), as applicable, unless emission limits were subject to Appendix H. SR at 14.
+The Board agreed with this position and reflected this language in its second notice order.

 Section 217.154 Performance Testing.
-The Agency proposes to amend this Section to provide in subsection (a) that performance testing of NOx emissions for emission units constructed on or before July 1, 2014 (instead of 2011), must be conducted in accordance with Section 217.157 (Testing and Monitoring) of Subpart D. The Agency also proposes to amend subsection (b) so that performance testing of NOx emissions for emission units constructed or modified after July 1, 2014 (instead of 2011), shall be conducted within 60 days of achieving maximum operating rate but no later than 120 days after initial startup of the emission unit, in accordance with Section 217.157 of Subpart D. SR at 14.
-The Board agrees with this revision and reflects it in the order below.
+The Agency proposed to amend this Section to provide in subsection (a) that performance testing of NO_x emissions for emission units constructed on or before July 1, 2014 (instead of 2011), must be conducted in accordance with

+Section 217.157 (Testing and Monitoring) of Subpart D. The Agency also proposed to amend subsection (b) so that performance testing of NO_x emissions for emission units constructed or modified after July 1, 2014 (instead of 2011), should be conducted within 60 days of achieving maximum operating rate but no later than 120 days after initial startup of the emission unit, in accordance with Section 217.157 of Subpart D. SR at 14.
+The Board agreed with the language and reflected it in the Board's second notice order.

 Section 217.157 Testing and Monitoring.
-The Agency proposes to amend this Section to provide in subsection (a)(1) that a continuous emissions monitoring system is required within 12 months after an event, or by January 1, 2015 (instead of December 31, 2012), whichever is later, wherein the owner or operator is unable to meet the requirements of the exception set forth therein.
+The Agency proposed to amend this Section to provide in subsection (a)(1) that a continuous emissions monitoring system was required within 12 months after an event, or by January 1, 2015 (instead of December 31, 2012), whichever was later, wherein the owner or operator was unable to meet the requirements of the exception set forth therein.
 SR at 14-15.

-The Agency also proposes to amend this Section in subsection (e)(1) to provide that compliance with the Continuous Emissions Monitoring System ("CEMS") or Predictive Emission Monitoring System ("PEMS") requirements is required by the applicable compliance date under Section 217.152 of Subpart D. SR at 15.
+The Agency also proposed to amend this Section in subsection (e)(1) to provide that compliance with the Continuous Emissions Monitoring System ("CEMS") or Predictive Emission Monitoring System ("PEMS") requirements was required by the applicable compliance date under Section 217.152 of Subpart D. SR at 15.

-The Board concurs with the Agency's proposals and reflects these revisions in the order below.
+The Board concurred with the Agency's proposals and reflected the language in its second notice order.

 Section 217.158 Emissions Averaging Plans.
-The Agency proposes to amend this Section to provide in subsection (b) that an owner or operator shall submit an emissions averaging plan to the Agency by January 1, 2015 (instead of 2012).
+The Agency proposed to amend this Section to provide in subsection (b) that an owner or operator should submit an emissions averaging plan to the Agency by January 1, 2015 (instead of 2012).
 SR at 15.
-The Board agrees with this provision and reflects the revision in the order below.
+The Board agreed with this provision and reflected it in the Board's second notice order.